syl22-00/pocketsphinx.js/README.md

 Recognizer parameters to be passed to `PocketSphinx` can be given in the call to `initialize`.
 For instance:

-    recognizer.postMessage({command: 'initialize', callbackId: id, data: [["-hmm", "french"], ["-fwdflat", "no"]]});
+    recognizer.postMessage({command: 'initialize', callbackId: id, data: [["-hmm", "french"], ["-fwdflat", "no"], ["-dict", "french.dic"], ["-lm", "french.DMP"]]});

-This will set the `pocketsphinx` command-line parameter `"-fwdflat"` to `no` and initialize the recognizer with the acoustic model `french`, assuming `pocketsphinx.js` was compiled with such model.
+This will set the `pocketsphinx` command-line parameter `-fwdflat` to `no` and initialize the recognizer with the acoustic model `french`, the language model `french.DMP` and the dictionary `french.dic`, assuming `pocketsphinx.js` was compiled with such models.

 Note that once it is initialized, the recognizer can be re-initialized with different parameters.
-That way, for instance, a web application can switch between different acoustic models at runtime.
+That way, for instance, a web application can switch between different acoustic and language models at runtime.

 ### c.
 Adding words